Could Therapy For Your Anxiety Make It Worse?

 - If you have any, dealing with traumatic memories - Doing this can bring up a range of distressing emotions, but anxiety is certainly in the mix.

-- Generally giving more thought to your problems, when your usual approach is to do your best not to think about them.
+- Generally giving more thought to your problems, when you usually do your best not to think about them.

-These things all technically make your anxiety worse, in the sense that while you're in therapy you're feeling a greater amount of anxiety than if you were out of treatment and in your comfort zone.
+These things all could be said to technically make your anxiety worse, in the sense that while you're in therapy you're feeling a greater amount of it than if you were out of treatment and in your comfort zone.
 However:

 - It's an increase of anxiety you're willingly signing up for, on your own terms.
 You're strategically feeling worse now so you can be better off in the future.